-Construction Site Lighting
+Construction Site Lighting Guide

-Every part of a construction site should be set up to make the most of natural daylight in working hours.
+Every part of a construction site should be set up to make the most of natural daylight during working hours.
 This enables people to be able to see what they’re doing and where they are going, improving safety.

 The HSE states that where natural light is not possible, such as in winter, during overnight work, or in enclosed spaces, artificial light should be provided.
 This also applies to any shadowed areas, such as behind buildings, where light is limited at certain points in the day.